Find Out More

-During your first visit to our office you will be asked to fill out a health history form.
-Dr. Forest will meet with you and discuss your health history.
+During your first visit to our office, you will be asked to fill out a health history form.
+One of our doctors will meet with you and discuss your health history.

-Next, you will be given a series of tests which include a thorough chiropractic orthopedic and neurological examination, a complete set of x-rays and a thermographic scan of your neck on the Tytron infrared scanner.
+Next, you will be given a series of tests which include thorough chiropractic orthopedic and neurological examination, a complete set of x-rays, and a thermographic scan of your neck on the Tytron infrared scanner.

 The Blair technique uses one of the most advanced x-ray studies of the neck in all of chiropractic or medicine.
-This series of x-rays allows Dr. Forest to analyze the joints of the neck in great detail.
-Each adjustment is tailored wih the precise analysis gathered from these x-rays.
+This series of x-rays allows our doctors to analyze the joints of the neck in great detail.
+Each adjustment is tailored with the precise analysis gathered from these x-rays.

-The Tytron scanner is a state of the art heat sensing device that actually monitors changes in your autonomic nervous system.
+The Tyron scanner is a state-of-the-art heat-sensing device that actually monitors changes in your autonomic nervous system.
 A preliminary reading is taken to establish your subluxation pattern.
-For subsequent spinal check ups after the first adjustment, the readings indicate whether your spine is getting better or worse.
+For subsequent spinal checkups after the first adjustment, the readings indicate whether your spine is getting better or worse.
 Future adjustments are made only when the original pattern returns, not according to symptoms.

 Dr. William Blair made a life-long study of a way to Upper Cervical Chiropractic more effective.
 After analyzing thousands of spines on x-ray, he found that vertebra are not formed symmetrically.
 His goal was to eliminate the errors asymmetry introduced into the analysis.
 He developed a specific x-ray procedure and analysis that would study the asymmetry.
 The information gained through the new, specialized views provided the keys necessary to develop adjustments tailored to the individual because the x-rays formed a blueprint of the vertebral motion in that person.